jkaganovsky/Day-Planner/README.md

 ## UW CODING BOOT CAMP HOMEWORK 05

 ## Summary
 Created a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app will run in the browser and feature dynamically updated HTML and provided CSS powered by jQuery with the use of bootstrap and moment.js.

 ## Links